JayDaley/tao/Participating in IETF Meetings.md

 To participate in an IETF meeting, either onsite or remote, you have to register and pay a registration fee.
 If you cannot afford the online registration fee, you can apply for a fee waiver to then apply during the registration process.
 There are different fee schedules for early-bird, latecomers, single-day passes, and so on.
 The general registration fee covers all of the week's meetings, except the [Hackathon](#hackathon), [Social Event](#social-event), and [ANRW](#anrw), which all need separate registration and sometimes payment.
 Generally this can all be done in one pass through the registration system

 In order to register, you will need an [IETF Datatracker](https://datatracker.ietf.org/accounts/create/) account, which is free to create.
 The email address you use for that account should be the same as the one you use for registration, or you will not be recognised when you attempt to use the remote or onsite participation app.

-During registration, you will be asked to confirm that you agree to follow the [Note Well](https://www.ietf.org/about/note-well/).
-This points out the rules for IETF intellectual property rights (IPR), anti-harassment, and other important guiding policies for the IETF.
-The Note Well is shown on a slide before every WG session.
-For any meeting that has special COVID management procedures in place, you will also be asked to confirm that you will comply with those.

-NOTE: The IETF and related organizations are committed to transparency and so some of your registration data will be made public.
-For information about the personal data that is collected, and how it is managed, please see the [Privacy Statement](https://www.ietf.org/privacy-statement/).

 You will automatically be subscribed to a meeting-specific announcement list and, unless you opt-out, you will automatically be subscribed to a meeting-specific email list.
 Discussions on the meetings list can be high volume and fairly wide-ranging about meeting-specific issues, but it is also a channel for sharing information that many find useful to understand what is going on during the meeting itself.
 Topics often include information about local mass transit, interesting sites to see, desire to buy or sell a social event ticket, and so on.
 Local experts, people who live in the area, often respond to questions and can be very helpful.